Simple DIY MIDI-to-CV Translator Box

 Download the Parts List and start to source parts while waiting for your PCB to be delivered.

 An assembled circuit board is shown here.
 Apart from the Pro Micro MCU, a couple of dual op-amps and a few connectors, there's not much in it... except quite a lot of resistors (but they're cheap).
 You can use smaller resistors (1/4W or 1/8W) if you prefer.
-The tolerance rating is not critical, except for R11 and R12 which should be 1% metal film types.
 The board was not really designed for 1/2W resistors, but they fit OK.
 Take care not to stress the resistors when bending their leads.

 As noted before, there is an option to omit the opto-coupler (U3) from the MIDI IN circuit.
 If you choose this option, be sure to wire pin 2 of the MIDI IN socket to GND.
 Other modifications are noted in the picture.
 Pins 1 and 3 of the DIN5 socket should be left unconnected, except if your MIDI controller uses "Power-over-MIDI" (e.g. the "REMI 2" EWI controller).